 Four months after starting T3 therapy, Jana was a changed person.
 She felt steady physically and emotionally.
 She was no longer depressed or irritable.
 She slept well and woke rested.
 Her temperature returned to normal and she no longer felt cold all the time.
 Her constipation and irritable bowel symptoms cleared.
 Her memory and ability to focus returned.
 The dry itchiness of her skin went away, and her nails were growing strong.
 And best of all, she had none of the fatigue that had kept her out of touch with her family and friends.
 She actually cannot remember ever feeling this well.

 As for the other 300+patients who have completed this therapy, about 40% of them have had dramatic benefits, just as in Jana’s case.
-Another20% have shown benefit that is gradual and promising.
+Another 20% have shown benefit that is gradual and promising.
 The other 40% have either no improvement or have discontinued T3 therapy.
 Other cases are in progress.
-If you are interested in being screened for this condition, please contact the Center.
+If you are interested in being screened for this condition, please contact Oregon Regenerative Medicine.